f-kuzey-edes-huyal/fastapi-project/README.md

 #### Step 6

+__Warning!!!__ The suggested step for activating the virtual environment was given as ```source venv/bin/activate```.
+However, I encountered an error: "The term 'source' is not recognized as the name of a cmdlet, function, script file ...".
+After some unsuccessful attempts, I was able to activate my virtual environment using the following command.

 From now on, we will write our code in __Visual Studio Code's terminal__.
 Activate the virtual environment you created earlier by running the following command in Visual Studio Code's terminal:
 ```
 .venv/Scripts/activate